Relaxing the I.I.D. Assumption: Adaptively Minimax Optimal Regret via Root-Entropic Regularization

 \section{Related work}

-Our results build on 75 years of existing literature on statistical decision making with sequential data, stretching back to the pioneering work of \citet{wald49decision}.
-In this section, we highlight the fact that the literature has become divided across two camps: sequential decision theory began as a sub-field of statistics, and the historical literature is rather exclusive to statistics, while the more recent literature on decision procedures without i.i.d. assumptions has largely been developed within machine learning and computer science.
-Many of the notions considered within both of these fields are in agreement, and consequently the tools we rely on and develop in this work are highly relevant to the statistics community, particularly for the modern problem of performing inference on large, observational datasets for the purpose of informing future behaviour.
-Ignoring the work on sequential decision making developed in machine learning and computer science would be an error for the broader statistical community, as it may be instrumental to understanding the impact and limitations of modelling assumptions.
+The existing literature on statistical decision making with sequential data is vast, spanning decades and at least two major fields of study: sequential decision theory began as a sub-field of statistics, and the historical literature is rather exclusive to statistics, while the more recent literature on decision procedures without i.i.d. assumptions has largely been developed within machine learning and computer science.
+In this section, we highlight the most relevant notions of adaptivity, and how their statistical interpretations differ from each other as well as the present work.